 • Suggestions for improving your marketing and networking strategies

-• A full critical discussion about your work
+• A studio visit and full critical discussion about your work

 • Tips on pricing your work

-• Some suggestions of art world insiders that might connect with your work
+• Suggestions of creative experts that might be useful and connect with your work

-This is, of course, a guideline as everybody is different.
+This is, of course, a guideline as everybody is different and has different requirements.